• Skip to primary navigation

 Go ahead and set up accounts for the channels you want to use but don’t try to promote yourself on all of them just yet.
 Until you get more established, you’ll want to focus on just those channels where your ideal clients are most likely hanging out.

-For example, take the example I mentioned earlier about being a Pinterest VA for mom bloggers.
-Your top three outlets for getting noticed might be Facebook groups, Pinterest and Instagram.
+For example, your top three outlets for getting noticed might be Facebook groups, Pinterest and Instagram.

 Focus on making connections to start.
 If someone asks a question that you know an answer to in a Facebook group, for instance, use that to start a conversation.